Family Law

 How Long Does Alimony Last in Pennsylvania

 Alimony in Pennsylvania does not follow a fixed duration.
-The length of time depends on factors such as the duration of the marriage, the earning capacity of each spouse, and the statutory factors set forth in 23 Pa.C.S. § 3701.
-In general, longer marriages and greater income disparities may support longer periods of alimony, while shorter marriages may result in more limited support.
-Alimony pendente lite (APL) applies only during the divorce process and ends once a final divorce decree is entered.
+The length of time depends on the duration of the marriage, the earning capacity of each spouse, and the 17 statutory factors under 23 Pa.C.S. § 3701.
+Longer marriages with greater income disparity support longer awards; shorter marriages typically do not.
+APL ends when the final divorce decree is entered.

 What are Pennsylvania alimony laws in 2026?